Abhishekkr3003/Auto-Network-Login/README.md

 ![Windows Demo Image](./Demo-Windows.PNG)

 ## For Linux:
-Download the [executable file](https://github.com/Abhishekkr3003/Auto-Network-Login/releases/download/v0.2.0/Auto-Network-Login-Linux), open the terminal and run `chmod +x Auto-Network-Login-Linux`.
+Download [this file](https://github.com/Abhishekkr3003/Auto-Network-Login/releases/download/v0.2.0/Auto-Network-Login-Linux), open the terminal and run `chmod +x Auto-Network-Login-Linux`.
 After that, you can always run it using `./Auto-Network-Login-Linux`.

 ![Linux Demo Image](./Demo-Linux.png)